pulibrary/command_line_curriculum/jsonjq.md

 ## jq: sed for JSON

 `jq` is a command-line tool for processing JSON in every imaginable way; its website describes it as the `sed` of the JSON world.
-In the next section we will look at comparable ways of standard command-line utilities and show how then can easily be replicated with `jq`
+In the next section we will look at comparable ways of standard command-line utilities and show how they can easily be replicated with `jq`

 Install the tool with the following command: